wtsi-hgi/secrets/README.md

 Options:

     --secrets FILE        Secrets file [~/.secrets]
-    --copy                Copy the secret to the clipboard, if supported, rather than outputting to stdout
     --expire SECONDS      Delete the secret from the clipboard, if used, after a time limit [30]
+    --output              Write the secret to stdout, rather than to the clipboard

 ### `expose`